East Lancs OmniDekka: Operators

 The first production East Lancs OmniDekka was delivered to independent Beestons of Hadleigh in 2003.
 Another three were delivered to Beestons between 2005 and 2006.

 The largest operator overall of East Lancs OmniDekkas was municipal bus company Nottingham City Transport, who took delivery of a total 174 on Scania N94UD, N230UD and N270UD chassis throughout the body's entire production run between 2003 and 2011.
 Of these, Nottingham City Transport took delivery of the last 32 OmniDekkas produced in June 2011, long after other operators had stopped purchasing the type.
+The last of Nottingham's OmniDekkas were withdrawn during 2026.

 The second-largest operator of OmniDekkas was Metrobus of Crawley, who took delivery of a total of 110 OmniDekkas on N94UD chassis for use on both its contracted Transport for London (TfL) and commercial bus services between 2003 and 2006, with an additional six on N270UD chassis delivered in 2007.
 Brighton & Hove, meanwhile, took delivery of 103 OmniDekkas on both N94UD and N230UD chassis, some of which were built as convertible open-toppers, between 2003 and 2007.

 Transport for London contractor London United and its sister company London Sovereign took delivery of 64 OmniDekka bodied N94UDs between 2004 and 2005, while municipal company Reading Buses took delivery of 34 OmniDekkas in two batches between 2004 and 2006 as part of a major rebranding of its bus network.

 Smaller operators of OmniDekkas on Scania N94UD chassis included the FirstGroup, who had a total of 30 delivered to its Scotland East, Hampshire and Plymouth operations between 2004 and late 2005, Yorkshire Traction, who took delivery of six in late 2004, Stagecoach Midlands, who took delivery of five for the Corby Star bus network, and Minerva Accord of Southampton, who took delivery of four after changing its order from TransBus Presidents in July 2004 following the collapse of TransBus International.

 A single N94UD OmniDekka was built to Lothian Buses specification and delivered to the operator on long-term loan in June 2004, intended for use for comparative trials against Lothian's existing low-floor double-deckers on services 37 and 37A in Edinburgh.
 However, no orders resulted from this trial, and the OmniDekka was subsequently disposed of a year later.
 An OmniDekka shell on Scania N94UD chassis also was supplied to South Somerset District Council for conversion into a playbus in late 2004.